Skip to Content

 Journey of Discovery Undergraduate Research Contest

-Searching for the answer to a question can often lead you in a different direction from where you originally thought you’d go.
-What begins as a clear research project often becomes murky as you explore the books, articles, archival materials, etc. related to your topic.
-Sometimes a person or service in the library presents you with a new way to approach your project or introduces you to resources you never knew existed.
-In the end, you realize that your journey of discovery is just as important as the answer to your question.
+Searching for the answer to a question takes you in a different direction from where you initially started.
+What begins as a straightforward research project often becomes complex as you explore the books, articles, archival materials, and other resources related to your topic.
+Along the way, a librarian or library service may introduce you to resources you never knew existed.
+Ultimately, the journey of discovery becomes just as valuable as finding the answer to your question.

 Some examples of eligible research projects include: